SpamDetectionGPT/SpamGPT-Decoder-Only/README.md

 pip install torch tiktoken tqdm numpy pandas
 ```

-2. Prepare your dataset files in the required JSON format
+2. Download and prepare your dataset:
+   - Download the Enron and/or TREC 2007 datasets
+   - Place them in the `datasets/` directory
+   - Run the data preprocessing scripts to generate the combined JSON files

 3. Training:
 ```python